-Bandha means lock in yogic philosophy.
+Bandha means “lock” in yogic philosophy.
 Performing certain locks directs the flow of energy in the body.
-It is said that the practice of Uddiyana Bandha allows you to control your breath.
-Control of the breath controls the consciousness.
-This is why when we do our breathe-up as freedivers, we’re able to slow down our heart rate and relax our body and mind.
+It is said that the practice of Uddiyana Bandha allows one to control the breath.
+Controlling the breath controls the consciousness.
+This explains why it is important to perform proper breathe-up (relaxation breaths) before a freedive to help slow down the heart rate and to calm the body and the mind.

-In freediving, we understand that the lower your residual volume is (the volume of air remaining in the lungs after a maximal exhalation), the better you’re able to handle depth and the better you’re able to equalize.
-In SSI Level 2 & 3 lecture, you learn that by simply reducing your residual volume, you’re able to go deeper before experiencing equalization issues.
+In freediving, the lower the residual volume (the volume of air remaining in the lungs after a maximal exhalation), the better we can handle the increasing pressure during descent.
+By reducing the residual volume through flexibility training, we can go deeper before experiencing equalization issues.

-You might have seen freedivers do weird movements with their belly while doing Uddiyana Bandha.
+You also might have observed freedivers perform wave-like side-to-side motions of the abdomen while doing Uddiyana Bandha.
 This is called Nauli.
-Nauli massages your internal organs acting as an internal cleansing and purification technique.
-It is said in yogic texts, and quite the obvious, that Nauli keeps the gastro-intestinal and alimentary system balanced and functioning smoothly.
-In freediving, the additional movement stretches the diaphragm and thoracic area even more.
-It also gives the impression among your freediving peers that you’re working hard on becoming the best freediver that you can be.
+Nauli massages the internal organs and acts as an internal cleansing and purification technique.
+Nauli keeps the gastro-intestinal and alimentary system balanced and functioning smoothly.
+In freediving, Nauli helps stretch the diaphragm even further.

-So how do you do Uddiyana Bandha?
-Inhale deeply through the nose, then exhale fully through the mouth as you touch your chin to chest.
-With empty lungs, pull your abdomen inward and upward.
-Hold.
-Before inhaling, relax your abdomen.
+So how do you perform Uddiyana Bandha?
+Inhale deeply through the nose, then exhale fully through the mouth as you touch the chin to the chest.
+With empty lungs, and while keeping the throat shut, pull your abdomen inward and upward.
+Hold for a few seconds.
+Before inhaling, relax the abdomen.
 Inhale through the nose with control.
 Rest a bit before doing another round.
-Gradually increase the repetition and the length of hold.
-Work on lifting up the diaphragm and relaxing during practice.
-It’s best to practice early in the morning on empty stomach.
+Gradually increase the repetition and the length of the hold.
+Work on lifting the diaphragm and relaxing during practice.
+It is best to practice early in the morning with an empty stomach.

 How about Nauli?
-Standing with feet about two feet apart, palms resting on bent knees, and while holding Uddiyana Bandha, contract the sides of your abdomen.
-This will tense the middle section of your abdomen.
-Similar to learning Frenzel equalization, this will require some practice, but you will eventually get it.
-I promise.
-After a few sessions, you’re going to want to start rolling your abdomen from side to side.
-This can be done by pressing on alternate hands.
-Overtime, you’ll have enough abdominal control to roll it without having to press on your hands.
-No worries, it’s only impossible in the beginning.
+Standing with the legs about two feet apart, palms resting on bent knees, and while holding an Uddiyana Bandha (diaphragm inward and upward), contract the sides of the abdomen.
+This will tense the middle section of your tummy.
+Start rolling the abdomen from side to side by pressing on alternate hands.
+It may be tricky at first, but you will get a feel for it after some practice.
+Over time, you’ll have enough abdominal control to roll it without having to press on the hands.
+Practice, practice, practice, and you will eventually get it.

-Disclaimer: Freediving can be dangerous if practiced without proper knowledge and education.
-They should be practiced with a qualified instructor.
+Freediving and breath-holding can be dangerous if practiced without proper knowledge and education.
+They should be practiced with a trained buddy or a qualified instructor.
 Attend a formal freediving course.
 And do attend a proper yoga class, it’s good for you!